Grand Central Madison: Opening and early years

 The LIRR received operational control of Grand Central Madison on December 9, 2022, upon which the station and tracks became subject to Federal Railroad Administration regulations.
 A few weeks later, the MTA postponed the station's planned December 2022 opening because of a single ventilation fan that could not exhaust enough air.
 On January 23, 2023, officials said the station would open and revenue service would begin on January 25.
 The initial service was provided by the Grand Central Direct – a temporary shuttle service running to and from Jamaica station, with some trains running express and others making intermediate stops at Woodside, Forest Hills, and Kew Gardens.

 The MTA announced on February 8 that it would begin full service on February 27.
 The Biltmore Connection to Grand Central Terminal's Biltmore Room opened in May 2023.
 The MTA upgraded cellular service within the Grand Central Madison station and surrounding tunnels in late 2023.

 In early 2024, the MTA board voted to buy a battery-powered locomotive to serve as a "rescue locomotive" that could tow disabled passenger trains through the 63rd Street Tunnel.
 The line had lacked one because the LIRR's locomotives could only fit through the larger East River Tunnels.
 In March 2024, Tracks Raw Bar and Grill became the first commercial tenant to sign a lease at Grand Central Madison.
 The following month, the MTA issued a formal request for proposals for the station's retail space.
 The station was to have separate dining and retail areas.
 Parts of the station remained incomplete a year and a half after the station opened.
 The MTA began looking for a contractor to finish the last portions of the station that August at a cost of up to $50 million.
-In October, MTA and developer BXP began building a new entrance from the intersection of 45th Street and Madison Avenue, where BXP was erecting a new building.
+In October, MTA and developer BXP began building a new entrance from the intersection of 45th Street and Madison Avenue, where BXP was erecting 343 Madison Avenue.
 At the time, the entrance was planned to be completed in 2026.
 A waiting area also opened at the station in late 2024, near the 47th Street entrance.
 In December, UNESCO gave its 2024 Prix Versailles Interior Award to Grand Central Madison, calling the station one of the world's most beautiful.
 At the end of 2024, the storefronts at Grand Central Madison remained vacant, and Tracks Raw Bar and Grill had not yet opened.

 The MTA announced in February 2025 that it was no longer looking for a master tenant to take over the retail space at Grand Central Madison, since most of the station's retail space had been leased out.
 Stores are not scheduled to open until 2026 because of problems with the ventilation system.
 The Tracks Bar opened in June 2025 as the station's first concessionaire.
 The MTA added more benches to the mezzanine in August 2025; the benches have seat dividers to prevent people from lying on them.
+The 343 Madison Avenue entrance opened in May 2026.